openebs-archive/openebs-docs/docs/upgrade.md

 ---
 ------

-Latest version of OpenEBS is 0.8.1.
+Latest version of OpenEBS is 0.8.0.
 Check the release notes [here]().
-This section describes about the upgrade from OpenEBS 0.8.0 to 0.8.1.
+This section describes about the upgrade from OpenEBS 0.7.x to 0.8.0.

 ## Supported upgrade paths

-From 0.7.x to 0.8.0 - Get it from [here]().

 From 0.6.0 to 0.7.x - Get it from [here](https://v07-docs.openebs.io/docs/next/upgrade.html).

 From 0.5.3 or 0.5.4 to 0.6.0 - Get it from [here](https://v06-docs.openebs.io/docs/next/upgrade.html).

-Currently upgrade to latest OpenEBS 0.8.1 version is supported from 0.8.0 only.
+Currently upgrade to latest OpenEBS 0.8.0 version is supported from 0.7.x only.
 You have to follow the above mentioned upgrade path to the next level from the previous version as per the supported path.

 ## Overview of the upgrade process